Oam21689/genkix/README.md

     Python3 genkix.py

-# Press return key to all prompt to keep defaut parameters
+# Press return key to all prompts to keep defaut parameters
 This will be applied until further update.